AgneevMukherjee/agneev-blog/_posts/2022-03-07-Water-modelling-part-2.markdown

 <br>
 ## Data loading and visualisation  <a id="visual"></a>
 The first thing to do is to load the dataset.
 For every water body I loaded the csv file in an identical fashion, to keep things general.
+As is customary for dealing with tabular data in Python, the [pandas](https://pandas.pydata.org/) library has been used for all the data loading.
 {: style="text-align: justify"}

 {% highlight python %}